Motor Vehicle and Parking Regulations

 5.1A Faculty-Staff Appeals

 (1) Appeals must be submitted within ten days of the issuance of the notice or the sanction will be placed on University billing.
 Such appeals must be made in writing and state succinctly, but fully, the grounds on which the appeal is based.
-Appeals should be sent to the Parking Office, IMU Ramp, where they will be forwarded to the Parking Appeals Committee or go to the appeal site to submit your appeal.
+Appeals can be submitted electronically at parking.uiowa.edu or sent to the West Campus Transportation Center, where they will be forwarded to the Parking Appeals Committee.
 Appeals not made within thirty days after mailing of the original billing through accounts receivable will not be allowed without justification.
 A case may be dismissed, upheld, upheld with sanction suspended or modified.

 5.1B Student Appeals

 (1) Students may appeal any registration or parking sanction to the Student Traffic Court.
-Standard appeal forms are available at the Parking Office, IMU Ramp or go to the appeal site to submit your appeal.
+Appeal forms are available online at parking.uiowa.edu or paper forms are available at the West Campus Transportation Center.
 Appeals must be submitted in writing within ten days of the issuance of the notice or the sanction will be placed on University billing.
 Appeals not made within thirty days after mailing of the first billing through accounts receivable will not be allowed without justification.
 Students not enrolled in summer session may appeal any tickets received after the May 1 billing until 30 days after the last day of Fall Registration.
 A copy of the ticket must be attached to the appeal form (when needed a duplicate may be obtained from the office).
 Appellants are given a choice of an oral or written appeal.
 Appellants desiring an oral appeal are given notice of the time and place of the hearing.
 Anyone who is appealing $50 or more in sanctions must appear before the court.
 Students unable to appear must notify the Parking Office at least 24 hours prior to their scheduled appearance.
 The appeal will then be rescheduled but only once in any individual case.
 A reappeal to the Student Traffic Court may be allowed but must be made within thirty days of the court date on which the first appeal was made.
 Failure to appear will result in an automatic upholding of the charge.
 A case may be dismissed, upheld, upheld with the sanction suspended, or modified.
 Testimony given in any hearing shall be sworn to by the appellant.
 Students holding faculty and staff permits will file appeals under faculty-staff regulations.